IPPPP/IPP/README.md

-# Digital Recognition based on Pytorch Framework
+# Digital Recognition Project based on Pytorch Framework

 Updated with a 6-layer CNN model that can recognize digital Captcha with test accuracy over 98%.